Getting kids to eat veggies can be a real challenge for parents . . .

-We asked parents on our Facebook page to share their tips on getting more veggies into their children’s diets… and more importantly, into their MOUTHS.
-Here’s a sampling of some of the clever — and sometimes downright STEALTHY — food-prep ideas you shared with us:
+So, we asked parents on our Facebook page to share their tips on getting more vegetables into their children’s diets… and more importantly, into their MOUTHS.
+Here’s a sampling of some of the clever — and sometimes downright STEALTHY — food-prep ideas you shared for getting kids to eat veggies:

 - Dip in organic yogurt with sprinkles!! — Allison Wilson Wright